codeclysm/fangedgames/content/page/about.md

 draft = false
 title = "Who are you?"
 menu = "main"
+description = "Fanged games is a one-person collective with the goal of creating raw games that bite."
 +++

 Fanged games is a one-person collective with the goal of creating raw games that bite.